-This is the court procedure where a married, non-biological parent can create a legally binding relationship with the biological child of their spouse.
+A step-parent adoption is the court procedure where a married, non-biological parent can create a legally binding relationship with the biological child of their spouse.
 Many parents wonder whether their name on the birth certificate of their partner/spouse’s child is enough to create a legal relationship.
 The answer, unfortunately, is no. In a case from The New York County Surrogate’s Court, The Matter of Sebastian, Judge Kristen Booth Glen explains that the name of a non-biological parent on a birth certificate is an indication of parentage, but does not create that relationship.
 Cases where parentage claimed by a name on a birth certificate is challenged arise when a biological parent takes the child in question to a state that does not respect the marital status of the child’s parents.
-If you are in need of an adoption call (212) 953-6447 or email Brown@awclawyer.com

-There is no definite answer to this question; however, the petition is usually processed completely in approximately 6 – 9 months.
-If you hire and attorney who is familiar with this process, the wait time may be reduced, however, much is dependent on the court’s calendar and schedule.
+There is no definite answer to this question.
+However, the petition is usually processed completely in approximately 6 – 9 months.
+If you hire an attorney who is familiar with this process, the wait time may be reduced, though, much is dependent on the court’s calendar and schedule.

-The answer to this question is usually yes if you are not married, and no if you are married.
+The answer to this question is usually “yes” if you are not married, and “no” if you are married.
 Some courts require that both the biological parent and the petitioning adoptive parent both apply to the court.
 This insures that the court receives all appropriate information regarding the adoption and that the biological parent consents to the process.
-However, as the courts learn about the specific needs of our families, they are adjusting to lessen the burden on biological parents in a Step/Second Parent Adoption.
-However, the courts are becoming much more familiar with our families, and our marriages, therefore the process is evolving.
-Your attorney should be able to tell you which protocols apply in your jurisdiction.
+However, as the courts learn about the specific needs of families, they are adjusting to lessen the burden on biological parents in a step/second parent adoption.
+This process is continually evolving so it is important to work with a qualified attorney, like Chianese & Reilly, who can tell you which protocols apply in your jurisdiction.